verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Take your broken wings and fly away
 - [ ] They hired and fired you.
 They were wrong twice.
 - [ ] I won.
 By like a landslide
+- [ ] I don't do drugs because it's too tedious.
+Everything becomes routine.
+It's 9 hours of aaaargh.
+Then you run out of aaarrgh.
+Then you buy more drugs.
+It's an endless cycle.